1993 Deutsche Strassenmeisterschaft

 Only the 18 best scores (from 20 races) for each rider count towards their total.

-Only riders in possession of a National A licence from the Oberste Motorradsport-Kommission are eligible for points.
+Only riders in possession of a licence from the Oberste Motorradsport-Kommission are eligible for points.